FBAR Penalties in 2023: Everything Expats Need to Know

 That largely changed when the Foreign Account Tax Compliance Act (FATCA) was passed in 2010, later coming into effect in 2014.
 Under FATCA, all foreign financial institutions must report information on American account holders to the US government, making it much easier for them to monitor expats’ foreign accounts and enforce FBAR penalties if warranted.

-IRS Amnesty Program: Streamlined Filing Procedures
+Streamlined Filing Procedures

-The Streamlined Procedure is an amnesty program that helps people who weren’t aware of their filing obligations to catch up on past filings (both for tax returns and FBARs) and pay any back taxes owed without facing penalties.
+The Streamlined Procedures is an amnesty program that helps people who weren’t aware of their filing obligations to catch up on past filings (both for tax returns and FBARs) and pay any back taxes owed without facing penalties.

 Just as with the Delinquent FBAR Submission Procedures, you must not be currently under IRS investigation and take advantage of the program before the IRS reaches out to you regarding overdue filings.
 Under the Streamlined Procedure, all you need to do is file your last three returns and last six FBARs (if applicable) and self-certify that your prior non-compliance was non-willful.

-Confidently file US tax returns, including FBARs, with Bright!Tax
+Confidently file US tax returns, including FBARs, with Bright!Tax.

 Insight meets inbox